 Different breeds are often given different flavors of style, but regardless of the breed one factor usually remains the same when it comes to differentiating from traditional western styles and that is: Radical Symmetry.

 Radical symmetry allows for the over emphasizing of certain parts of the dog’s cut.
 Something which is clearly at odds with what is traditionally considered a ‘good’ groom job in the west where perfect symmetry across the body and head is often the desired outcome.
 It’s this radical symmetry that really makes the Asian fusion style so eye-catching and a pleasure to behold.

 The growing popularity

-Asian fusion is trending worldwide – now in Europe, Australia and the Americas dog owners and dog groomers alike are excitedly adopting this fun and creative eastern style.
+Asian fusion is trending worldwide – now in Europe, Australia and America’s dog owners and dog groomers alike are excitedly adopting this fun and creative eastern style.